sirMBates/proDrvrapp/README.md

 <h1>ProDriver</h1>

-This web app is design to be a dispatch companion app to <mark>over-the-road</mark> professional drivers.
+This web app is design to be a dispatch companion app to <mark>professional drivers</mark>.
 It will help in faster delivery of updated information to and from driver/dipatch operations.

 <h2>Features</h2>